 About Dmytro Gordon

-Dmytro Gordon is a young film, concert and video game music composer, pianist, orchestrator, producer, songwriter, and a recent graduate of Berklee College of Music.
+Dmytro Gordon is a young visual media and concert music composer, pianist, orchestrator, producer, songwriter, and a recent graduate of Berklee College of Music.

 Shuster-live – a Ukrainian famous political TV show, with over a 35 million audience across the globe, among the guests of the show was the future president of Ukraine – Petro Poroshenko; and Melodija dvoh serdec – the show on the 1st channel – the main channel of the country, over 20 million audience).